-Additionally, boxes are shipped using insulated liners, ice packs, and cooling materials, which help to ensure freshness during transit to maximize quality.
+Additionally, boxes are shipped using insulated liners, ice packs, and cooling materials, which help to ensure freshness during transit.

-To keep costs low, EveryPlate currently only caters to those on a regular diet.
+To keep costs low, EveryPlate currently only caters to those following a typical diet.

-Although it does offer two to three vegetarian meals per week, it doesn’t offer options for those following vegan, ketogenic, paleo, gluten-free, or low carb diets.
+Although it offers two to three vegetarian meals per week, it doesn’t offer options for those following vegan, ketogenic, paleo, gluten-free, or low carb diets.

-Additionally, although EveryPlate provides details on the nutritional information, ingredients, and potential allergens for each meal on its menu, it may not be suitable for those with severe food allergies or intolerances, due to the risk of cross-contamination.
+Additionally, while EveryPlate provides details on the nutritional information, ingredients, and potential allergens for each meal on its menu, it may not be suitable for those with severe food allergies or intolerances due to the risk of cross contamination.

 EveryPlate doesn’t offer any meals or menus that are specifically geared toward weight loss.

-However, detailed information on the nutrition facts is available online for each recipe, and meals generally provide between 500–1,000 calories per serving.
+However, detailed information on each recipe’s nutrition facts is available online, and meals generally provide 500–1,000 calories per serving.

-Therefore, whether or not you lose weight while using EveryPlate can depend on which meals you select and what the rest of your diet looks like.
+Therefore, whether you lose weight while using EveryPlate can depend on which meals you select and what the rest of your diet looks like.

 Regardless, EveryPlate can make it easier to incorporate more home-cooked meals into your diet, which could enhance weight loss and improve diet quality.

-According to a study in over 11,000 people, those who ate home-cooked meals at least 5 times per week were 28% less likely to have overweight and 24% less likely to have a high body fat percentage than those who ate home-cooked meals fewer than 3 times per week (
+A study found those who ate home-cooked meals at least 5 times weekly were 28% less likely to be classified as overweight by body mass index (BMI) and 24% less likely to have a high body fat percentage than those who ate home-cooked meals fewer than 3 times weekly (

-What’s more, another study found that eating more home-cooked dinners per week was linked to greater compliance with dietary guidelines in 437 adults (
+What’s more, another study including 437 adults found that eating more home-cooked dinners per week was linked to greater compliance with dietary guidelines (

-A flat fee of $8.99 is also applied to each order for shipping.
+A flat shipping fee of $8.99 is also applied to each order.

 According to EveryPlate, the company is able to offer these meal kits at a low price by making minor adjustments to its menu options and packaging to help cut costs.

-There are many other services available that are comparable to EveryPlate.
+Many other services available are comparable to EveryPlate.

-Dinnerly, for example, is a similar meal kit service that is particularly popular for its affordability.
+Dinnerly, for example, is a similar meal kit service that’s particularly popular for its affordability.